 How can schools encourage students to develop global competencies?
 To address this question, RSI has partnered with Round Square, a UK-based nonprofit that supports a global network of schools to promote internationalism, democracy, environmentalism, leadership, adventure, and service.
 RSI is collecting student and teacher survey data from 180 Round Square schools in 50 countries on students' global competencies (using scales from PISA's Global Competence Framework) and the practices that schools are using to support those competencies.
+In addition, we are working with a team of Teacher Research Fellows and Student Research Fellows from 12 Round Square schools in 11 countries to collect in-depth interview data from select case study schools as well.
 RSI will analyze these data using a mixed methods approach to explore how schools might promote global understanding.
 Stay tuned for the results of this exciting study!

 RSI carried out a study to explore the nature and development of global understanding among students and alumni at Ross School.
 We conducted interviews with students in elementary, middle, and high school as well as alumni and analyzed our interview data to construct learning pathways that Ross students follow as they develop global understanding.